LexaNamiko/LexaNamiko/README.md

 ### 🌱 About Me
 - 🎓 Currently studying **Information Technology**
 - 💡 Interested in **Artificial Intelligence**, **Machine Learning**, and **Cyber Security**
-- 💻 I enjoy working on C++, and Python.
+- 💻 I enjoy working on C++, Golang, and Python.
 - 🌸 Always learning and exploring new tech!

 ---